No Two Bodies Are the Same: Finding the Right Procedure For You

 These questions encourage you as an individual to reflect on whether the procedure you want is the right one for you and will help you determine your next steps.
-Once you’re confident in your decision to get plastic surgery, “do your research, then place your trust in a board-certified plastic surgeon (from the American Society of Plastic Surgeons)," says Dr. Vitenas.
+Once you’re confident in your decision to get plastic surgery, “do your research, then place your trust in a board certified plastic surgeon," says Dr. Vitenas.
 "Take your time deciding on the best procedure for your unique needs and budget.
 If you are not comfortable with the doctor or office after your consultation, get a second or even third opinion.
 Once you are happy with the answers to these four, key questions, you might be ready to move forward with plastic surgery.”

-Alway keep an open mind when it comes time to your consult and procedure.
-With the right plastic surgeon you will be able to achieve your desired results, but it may require alternative methods along the way.
+Always keep an open mind when it comes time to your consultation and procedure.
+With the right plastic surgeon, you will be able to achieve your desired results, but it may require alternative methods along the way.
 Consider your relationship with your cosmetic surgeon a trusting, long-term relationship that's essential for your health and wellbeing (with the added benefit of achieving your desired aesthetic).
 Your surgeon may offer different viewpoints and have a better idea of the type of plastic surgery procedures available to achieve a comprehensive, successful outcome.

-Louise recently visited a plastic surgeon to get an over the muscle breast augmentation.
+We spoke with Louise who recently visited a plastic surgeon to get over the muscle breast augmentation to learn about her experience.
 For as long as she can remember she felt insecure about how her breasts looked and finally made the decision to get plastic surgery.
 During the consultation stages, due to her specific breast tissue, her plastic surgeon recommended an additional minor procedure and a slightly different approach to give her the best breast implant experience possible.